What is a Design Palette?

 Triadic Colors

-Triadic color schemes use three colors evenly spaced around the color wheel.
-They create vibrant, balanced visuals while maintaining color harmony.
+A scheme based on three colors evenly spaced around the color wheel.
+It provides vibrant, balanced visuals while maintaining harmony, making it popular in web and app interfaces.

 Tetradic Colors